Ballitore: Quaker graveyard

-Close to the village lies the Quaker graveyard in which Mary Leadbetter and her husband lie side by side.
+Close to the village lies the Quaker graveyard in which Mary Leadbeater and her husband lie side by side.
 Unusually for an Irish graveyard of the 18th century, there is no church.
 The yard is enclosed by four stone walls and the graves are simple and uniform; flat slabs announcing names only, with no superfluous messages, as is Quaker tradition.
 The gravestones are designed to be uniform as, according to Quaker beliefs, all are equal in death.

 Quaker Meeting House

-The village's Quaker Meeting House now serves as a library and museum set in the village square.
-The museum, refurbished from the old Quaker meeting house, was restored in 1975 by Kildare County Council, and won a European heritage award in 1979.
-The museum includes artefacts from the original Shackleton home in Yorkshire, dating from 1660.
-The museum also holds items of Quaker interest such as a wedding dress and bonnet worn by Marian Richardson in 1853 and also holds manuscripts and letters from the Shackleton family, as well as watercolours by Mary Shackleton.
+The village's Quaker Meeting House was restored in 1975 by Kildare County Council, and won a European heritage award in 1979.
 As of 1999, the Meeting House also remained in service as a house of prayer for the local Quaker community, most of whom were noted to have "embraced the religion relatively recently", and who gathered on Sunday mornings.